 Prickly pear cactus

 Prickly pear cactus (Genus Opuntia).
-This is a very hardy plant in the southwest.
+This is a very hardy plant and the most cactus throughout the Southwest.
 Very drought tolerant and easy care cactus.
 Plant them and you can basically leave them alone.

-These are considered no water plants and great for rock or desert type landscapes.
+These are considered no water plants and great for rock or Xeriscape landscapes Ideas.

 Prickly pear cactus